The 20 Best Chronic Lymphocytic Leukemia (CLL) Doctors Near Me in New Haven, CT

 English

-Prajwal Boddu is a Hematologist Oncology specialist and a Hematologist in New Haven, Connecticut.
+Prajwal Boddu is a Hematologist practicing medicine in New Haven, Connecticut.
 Dr. Boddu is rated as an Experienced provider by MediFind in the treatment of Chronic Lymphocytic Leukemia (CLL).
-His top areas of expertise are Leukemia, Acute Myeloid Leukemia (AML), Philadelphia-Negative Chronic Myeloid Leukemia, and Chronic Myelogenous Leukemia (CML).
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Leukemia, Acute Myeloid Leukemia (AML), Philadelphia-Negative Chronic Myeloid Leukemia, and Chronic Myelogenous Leukemia (CML).

 Experienced in Chronic Lymphocytic Leukemia (CLL)